Blog Layout

 5. Getting Credit Again Will Never Be Possible

 In no case will bankruptcy completely ruin your credit score.
 While you can expect limited credit access for seven to ten years after bankruptcy, the effects of bankruptcy are not permanent.
 Requalification for credit is possible after declaring bankruptcy.
+You will initially have to rebuild your credit, and your interest rates will be higher.
+However, if you take care of your credit, you can rehabilitate your score to top-tier levels.

 6. Bankruptcy Won't Stop Creditors From Harassing You

 When you file for bankruptcy, the Bankruptcy Court orders all creditors to refrain from contacting you.
-The order, known as the automatic stay, is per section 362 of the 11th United States Code.
+The order, known as the automatic stay , is per section 362 of the 11th United States Code.
 The automatic stay puts the full force of the United States Court system at your disposal to protect you from your creditors.
 The court can charge a creditor with contempt if they violate the order.

 Debt relief through bankruptcy is a highly critical decision.
 Therefore, you should always base your decision on facts.
 Each individual's situation will differ, but a bankruptcy attorney is helpful for everyone.
 An experienced attorney can ease the process for you and answer any questions.
+Contact us today at Ozment Law for help with the bankruptcy process or to determine whether bankruptcy debt relief is right for you.

 Foreclosure is an overwhelming and daunting process for a homeowner.
 Continue reading to learn more about the legal proceedings and your rights.